 10.4.1 General

-The XR phone device type represents a type of device which corresponds to a smartphone with capacities and resources sufficient to offer AR experiences.
+As defined in 4.3.3, the XR phone device type represents a type of device which corresponds to a smartphone with capacities and resources sufficient to offer AR experiences.
 As a result, this device type is capable of rendering scenes without external support.
 Lastly, the XR phone offers AR experiences to the user via video see-through display.

 10.4.2 XR System support